Workshops generally run from 9:00am - 5:00pm.

 Simultaneous access to two screens is highly recommended for best learning experience.
 Examples include one computer with two screens, two computers, one laptop and one tablet, etc.

 As big data becomes the norm and experiments continue to increase in scale, proper understanding and use of statistics is becoming increasingly important for scientists in every field.
 While experimental researchers are expert in concepts related to their respective fields and receive extensive scientific education, statistical training is relatively lacking.
 As a result, experimental researchers may feel overwhelmed or uncertain about how to correctly use statistics to quantify their experimental results and how to properly interpret the results of those statistical tests.
 Unfortunately, this knowledge gap can result in both reduced understanding of reported results in scientific publications as well as superficial or potentially inaccurate reported statistics.
-This course serves as a practical, hands-on workshop to close the knowledge gap and help experimental researchers learn how to choose a statistical test for their data, how to perform those tests, and how to interpret the results.
+This workshop serves as a practical, hands-on workshop to close the knowledge gap and help experimental researchers learn how to choose a statistical test for their data, how to perform those tests, and how to interpret the results.
 The workshop starts by establishing a solid foundation in basic statistical theory before advancing to practical applications of statistical tests on real data.

 Upon completing the workshop, attendees will have the confidence, knowledge, and resources to: